Jatiya Sangsad: History

 The Constituent Assembly of Bangladesh was established on 10 April 1972 after the Bangladesh Liberation War to prepare a democratic constitution and served as its first parliament as an independent nation.
-The assembly approved the constitution on 4 November 1972, and it took effect on 16 December and the Constituent Assembly became the Provisional Parliament of Bangladesh until the first elections under the new constitution took place in 1973.
+The Assembly approved the Constitution on 4 November 1972, and it took effect on 16 December.
+The Constituent Assembly became the Provisional Parliament of Bangladesh until the first elections under the new Constitution took place in 1973.

 Until 10 July 1981, the Constituent Assembly, along with the first and second parliaments, held their sittings in the building that now houses the Prime Minister's Office, commonly referred to as the old Sangsad Bhaban (Parliament House).
 The opening ceremony of the present Parliament House was performed on 15 February 1982.
 The last session of the second parliament was held in the new house on 15 February 1982.